aarondraczynski/revolver/README.md

 * public/libraries/user/videos/

 #### Client installation
-Chat participants will each need a copy of **caveatPatchor.js** on their system (included), with line 16 edited to reflect the URL where you installed the Revolver Web Companion.
+Chat participants will each need a copy of **caveatPatchor.js** on their Mac (included in this repository), with line 16 edited to reflect the URL where you installed the Revolver Web Companion.
 The JS file should be dropped into Propane's _~/Library/Application Support/Propane/unsupported/_ folder.
-This file is what enables Propane to play media and process commands from your Revolver installation.
+This file is what enables [Propane](http://propaneapp.com/) to play media and process commands from your Revolver installation.

 ---